-Dig a hole twice the size of the pot and prepare a mixture of leaf mold, garden compost and some animal manure.
+Dig a hole twice the size of the pot and prepare a mixture of leaf mold, garden compost, and some animal manure.
 If this isn't possible, use a loam-based compost and add slow-release fertilizer.

 Take the plant out of the pot and loosen the root ball with your fingers.

 Place the plant in the hole so that the top is level with the ground.
 Use a bamboo cane balanced on either side of the hole if you're unsure.

 This is best done lightly in spring after flowering in April and May, and this is good practice with all evergreens.
 However, pruning is not necessary!
 Leave it alone unless it's got too large.

 Growing from Seed